Issue

 How can I protect myself?

-- Disable remote management — Using this feature, you can allow a user to configure, upgrade and check the status of your router remotely.
+- Disable remote management—This feature allows a user to configure, upgrade and check the status of your router remotely.
 We recommend that you disable remote management when you are not using it to minimize exposure to attacks on your router from outside of your local network.

 Figure 1-1